sildater/docs/content/match/usage/_index.md

 ---
 # Title, summary, and page position.
-linktitle: Partitura
+linktitle: Usage
-summary: Learn how to use Partitura to easily parse and create match files.
-See now the software documentation, and tutorials.
+summary: Learn how to use the match file format.
-weight: 1
+weight: 2
-icon: book-reader
-icon_pack: fas

 # Page metadata.
 title: Partitura